 As for the computer industry, over two billion dollars in investor money comes into Palo Alto every month.
 This happens nowhere else in the world.

 Yet... you won't see much.
 That's what visitors notice the most: nothing to see.
 It looks like a small town of graduate students walking, on bicycles, or driving a Prius or perhaps a Lexus.
 You won't see Ferrari or Lamborghini; nobody wears a tie; many just wear a faded polo shirt, shorts or jeans, and sandals.
 People in LA or NYC show their wealth, but not here.
 I often saw Steve Jobs, who drove his own Lexus.
-Someone in NYC with not even a hundredth of his money would be flown around by private helicopter, and that's if Steve even bothered to drive at all: he always walked a few blocks from his house to lunch.
-This isn't not fake modesty ("I'm oh-so rich I can pretend not to be rich"); it's the way people are in the computer industry.
-Engineers really care about engineering, not clothes, cars, or houses.
-So no palaces, Maybachs, or private jets.
-You won't see much really.
-You'll only see a small California town... which produces about $500 billion.
-It has the highest GDP of the US.
-See also my Guide to San Francisco.
+Someone in NYC with not even a hundredth of his money would be flown around by private helicopter, and that's if Steve even bothered to drive at all: he always walked barefooted a few blocks from his house to lunch.
+You might see Mark Zuckerberg and his daughter in a supermarket.
+This isn't not fake modesty ("I'm oh-so-rich I can pretend to be not rich"); it's the way people are in the computer industry.
+Engineers care about engineering, not clothes, cars, or houses.
+So no palaces, Maybachs, or Bombadiers.
+You'll only see a small California town... which produces about $500 billion annually and has the highest GDP of the US.

 What to See in Palo Alto